-Why is there more news broadcasts than ever before?
-There are more because there is now instant access to the news of the world and because these programs can be highly profitable.
+Why are there more news broadcasts than ever before?
+There are more because there is now instant access to global news and because these programs are extremely profitable.
 They are moneymakers due to the low cost of talent and production in comparison to a typical television show.
 Satellites and the Internet have enabled instant access and exchange of information, images, and video from around the world.

 I’ve heard people say that they want to stay informed.
-Does staying informed require that we watch the same story over and over again with little bits added daily for weeks and sometimes months?
+Does staying informed require that we watch the same story over and over again with little bits added daily for weeks, sometimes months, and even years?

-What impact do you suppose it has on the human psyche and emotional well-being to watch and hear stories several times a day about murders, rapes, robberies, burglaries, divorces, suicides, bombings, wars, fires, earthquakes, floods, hurricanes, and on and on?
-Every story that you watch on the news is being recorded in its entirety in your subconscious mind.
+What impact do you suppose it has on a person’s psyche, mood, and health to watch and hear stories several times a day about murders, rapes, robberies, burglaries, divorces, suicides, bombings, wars, fires, earthquakes, floods, hurricanes, and on and on?
+Every story that you watch on the news is recorded in its entirety in your subconscious mind.
 No doubt about it.
 The accumulative effect cannot be good.

 Local news seems to be particularly bad if you live in a large city.
 Most of it centers on the tragedies of the day, whereas network morning and evening news programs seem to mix in a few upbeat stories from time to time.

 These predictions and opinions are purposely added to create drama, seduce viewers, and extend the broadcast life of a story.
-Next time you watch a news program notice how many times the anchors use words, phrases, or questions like these: “May” “Might” “Could” “Let’s get his take on this.”
+Next time you watch a news program notice how many times the anchors use words, phrases, or questions like these: “May” “Might” “Could” and “Let’s get her thoughts on this.”
 “What do you think he will say?”
 “What do you think she was trying to say?”
 “What do you think he will do?”